aws-samples/serverless-coffee-workshop/instructions/content/4-Advanced/order-ddbmetrics-handling-rules/_index_.en.md

   - In the Target 1 panel, choose AWS service.
   - In the Select a target dropdown, choose SQS queue
   - In the Queue dropdown, choose the SQS Queue `MetricsQueue`.
   - This was deployed by the core stack in the setup module.
-Tip: you can start typing “MetricsQueue” into the field to find the queue.
+Tip: you can start typing MetricsQueue into the field to find the queue.
   - Choose Next.
 ![Target Configuration](/images/se-mod4-target.png)

-6. In Step 4 of the wizard, choose **Next**.
+1. In Step 4 of the wizard, choose **Next**.

-7. In Step 5 of the wizard, check that the *Define rule detail* panel that the *Event bus* is `Serverlesspresso`.
+2. In Step 5 of the wizard, check that the *Define rule detail* panel that the *Event bus* is `Serverlesspresso`.
 Choose **Create rule**.